sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 In this section error message are discussed that have arisen after upgrading to Rals 4.

+## ActionController::UnknownFormat
+This error is caused by *Capybara* when clicking a link that is configured with `remote: true` and should render a *JavaScript* template.
+The `js` format is not forwarded to the controller and hence the error occurs.
+When clicking the link in the application it working without errors.
+To overcome this issue in the tests we have to explicitly specify the template to render.

+The custom action uses `respond_to` in `app/controllers/acceptances_controller.rb`

+    def edit_list
+      @list = List.find(params[:id])
+      respond_to do |format|
+        format.js
+      end
+    end

+We change this as follows

+    def edit_list
+      @list = List.find(params[:id])
+      render template: 'acceptances/edit_list.js.erb'
+    end

 ## Error in method\_missing
 In Rails 4 IDs of associated models are determined with `method_missing`.
 If you overwrite `method_missing` and are operating on the valued that is send to